ivesdebruycker/maxcube/README.md

 maxcube
 =======

 eQ-3 Max!
-Cube interface library.
+Cube interface library for Node.js v2

-For a cli, see [maxcube-cli](https://github.com/ivesdebruycker/maxcube-cli).
-If you want to integrate your MAX!
-Cube in node-red, use [node-red-node-maxcube](https://github.com/ivesdebruycker/node-red-node-maxcube).
+This is a continuation of the work first started by https://github.com/ivesdebruycker/maxcube

+It includes support for window sensors, wall thermostats and schedules in addition to the basic features of the previous version of this library.

 ## Example
 ```